smithjd/sql-pet/docs/11-elementary-queries.md

 * show_query as a first draft

-## Writing your on SQL directly to the DBMS
+## Writing SQL queries directly to the DBMS

 * dbquery
 * Glue for constructing SQL statements